monkdbofficial/monk-documentation/monkdb-sql/commands/13_ALTER_CLUSTER.md

 ## 🔐 Permissions

-- Must be executed by an existing superuser in the CrateDB cluster.
+- Must be executed by an existing superuser in the MonkDB cluster.
 - Cannot be executed by standard or read-only users.

 ---